 Caldwell is about love and family (you can taste it in our wines).
-But around here, it’s a little bit about misbehaving, taking chances and mischief too.
+But around here, it’s also little bit about misbehaving, taking chances and mischief.

 John Caldwell is known by many names but here in legendary Napa Valley, he’s a legend all his own.
-Over the last 40 years John has built Caldwell Vineyard into what is arguably one of the greatest and most unique wine estates in the world.
-With 28 different clone-specific grape varieties, Caldwell also has the distinction of being the one of the first U.S. wineries with its own on-site barrel cooperage, something only seven other wineries in the world can say.
+Over the last 40 years, John has built Caldwell Vineyard into what is arguably one of the greatest and most unique wine estates on earth, with 28 different clone-specific grape varieties.
+We also are one of the first U.S. wineries to operate our own in-house barrel cooperage – a luxury that only seven other wineries in the world enjoy.

-Planted in 1982, Caldwell has been the grape source to some pretty heavy hitters, over the years including: Moone Tsai (Philippe Melka), Merus and Brion (Mark Herold), Pahlmeyer (Helen Turley), Patz and Hall, Joseph Phelps’ Insignia, Stéphane Derenoncourt and a heap of others.
+Planted in 1982, Caldwell has been the grape source for some pretty heavy hitters over the years, including: Moone Tsai (Philippe Melka), Merus and Brion (Mark Herold), Pahlmeyer (Helen Turley), Patz and Hall, Joseph Phelps’s Insignia, Stéphane Derenoncourt and a heap of others.

 When their first son was born, John and Joy decided to make a wine of their own to represent the best of what their vineyard had to offer.
 Working with Philippe Melka, they released the first vintage of 1998 Caldwell “Silver” Proprietary Red wine.

-Today, alongside his wife Joy and winemaker Marbue Marke, Caldwell Vineyard makes more than 23 wines for the Caldwell Signature Collection, Varietal Collection, Rocket Science and the Society of Smugglers.
+Today, working side by side with his wife Joy and winemaker Marc Gagnon, John Caldwell makes more than 23 wines for the Caldwell Signature Collection, Varietal Collection, Rocket Science and the Society of Smugglers.